mastropasquamatteo/Models-Portfolio/README.md

 ## Repository contents

-Each folder contains the notebook, the dataset used and the exported pipeline (`.joblib`).
+Each folder contains the notebook and the exported pipeline (`.joblib`).
+The datasets are not included: download them from the Kaggle links above and place the CSV files in the same folder as the notebook.

 ## Stack